PopupMaker/Popup-Maker/readme.txt

 Easily create attractive popups with no coding skills.
 Customize nearly every aspect of your popups, from theme & position, to targeting & cookies.

-It is both a complete popup solution and a powerful, extendable framework.

 Follow this plugin on [GitHub](https://github.com/PopupMaker/Popup-Maker).

 = Features of Popup Maker include: =
-* Unlimited Popups & Popup Themes
-* Accessibile Popups
-  * Screen Reader Compatible
-  * WAI ARIA Dialog Ready
-* Add shortcodes, HTML optin forms or any other content you can think of.
-* Targeting conditions allow you to show a popup on one page or all pages of your site for precise targeting, others available as extensions.
-* Customize the look of your popups with no coding required.
-  * Use Google Fonts, color pickers & sliders to customize every aspect of the popup, overlay & close buttons.
-  * Over 60 settings available.
-* Triggers allow you to open your popups in various ways.
-  * Click triggers & Auto Open / Time Delay are included.
-  * [Exit Intent](https://wppopupmaker.com/extensions/exit-intent-popups/?utm_source=WordPress+Page&utm_medium=Features+Link&utm_campaign=Exit+Intent "Exit Intent Popups"), Scroll & others available as [extensions](https://wppopupmaker.com/extensions/?utm_source=WordPress+Page&utm_medium=Features+Link&utm_campaign=Other+Triggers+Available).
-* Click triggers allow you to open popups from your anything on the page that the user can click.
-  * Trigger popups from menus, sidebars, text content, buttons, images or any other element using CSS selectors.
-* Cookies can be set up to trigger on many types of events.
+* **Control Everything**: Complete control to customize every aspect of your popups including: triggers, cookies, conditions, appearance, position and of course content.
+* **Accessible Popups**: Popup Maker applies the latest in Modal & Popup Accessibility techniques to ensure that your message gets heard by everyone that visits your site.
+* **Translation Ready**: Translation-ready, for easy conversion to any language.
+Ask us about our special incentives for translators interested in joining the team.
+* **Extremely Flexible**: No arbitrary limitations imposed here, create unlimited popups of any type of overlay you can think of.
+That includes: welcome gates, banner bars, slide outs and more.
+* **Developer Friendly**: Built with developers in mind with hundreds of functions, action hooks, and filters that developers can use to create their own custom functionality.

+= What's Included for Free: =
+> + Our conditions editor allows you to target who will see each popup.
+> + Target any WordPress content such as posts & pages or even posts by category.
+> + We have included specific conditions for popular plugins such as WooCommerce.
+> + **Click triggers** allow you to trigger a popup on click of menu items, sidebars, buttons, images or any other content on your site.
+We have various methods alloing you to integrate our click triggers with nearly any plugin or theme.
+> + **Auto open** triggers allow you to set a **timed delay**, this is the typical Popup experience.
+> + Each Trigger can check for one or more cookies.
+Control when cookies are set and for how long.
-  * Set your cookies when the popup opens, when the user closes it or even using JS.
+> + Set cookies on these events: popup opens, when the user closes it or even using JavaScript.
-* Customize how & where your popup is displayed.
-  * Size, position & animation are easily customized to suite your needs.
-  * Easily make slide outs in the bottom corner or top banner bars.
-* Responsive popup sizes will make your popups resize automatically with users screen size.
-  * Great for use with content & themes that are responsive.
-* Easy Shortcode builder with visual previews in the editor.
-* Additional functionality available via growing library of extensions.
-* Developer friendly with dozens of actions and filters.
-  * Hooks, filters and a full JavaScript events API you can take basic popups to a new level.
+> + Control every aspect of popup sizing, position, animation and more.
+We include Premade responsive sizes or you can create your own custom sizes.
+> + Vast set of options to customize the look of your popup using our Visual Theme Editor.
+Change colors, shadows, fonts, paddings & a whole lot more.
+> + Make more than just popups, create slide outs, banner bars, hidden sidebars* and more. * Requires additional customization, but very doable.
-* Too many features to list here.
+> + Too many features to list here.
 Limitless potential.
-  * If you can't figure out how to get the functionality your after, ask us we will be glad to help.
+If you can't figure out how to get the functionality your after, ask us we will be glad to help.
+> + Built in support for popular form plugins including: Gravity Forms, Ninja Forms, Caldera Forms, & Contact Form 7.
+> + Easily insert HTML forms from any provider including:

-= If you like the plugin and/or support [please rate & review](https://wppopupmaker.com/rate-us?utm_source=WordPress+Page&utm_medium=Review+Link&utm_campaign=Review+It) it! =
+If you like the plugin and/or support [please rate & review](https://wppopupmaker.com/rate-us?utm_source=WordPress+Page&utm_medium=Review+Link&utm_campaign=Review+It) it!

-= 100% Supported Form Plugins =
-Not all form plugins are optimal for use in popups.
-The following support AJAX submission which is ideal for modal forms.

-* Gravity Forms
-* Ninja Forms
-* Caldera Forms
-* Contact Form 7

-= Supported HTML Optin Forms =
+= Supported HTML Optin Forms Include: =
 * Mailchimp
 * Aweber
 * InfusionSoft